Antel0pe/Hurricane-Explainer-Engine/README.md

 future ideas:
 - waves
-- clouds
-    - currently have them as 2d layers
-    - need to make them actually 3d now
 - vertical air particle motion -- although would this conflict with air particles z values being determined by gph currently.
     - answer is depending on which variable i get. if i look at the rising/sinking nature of air at a certain pressure level that is equivalent to gph since that tells me how air is rising and sinking at a given pressure level. if i look at variables that tell me absolutely rising/sinking nature then it's different and will generally line up with gph in quiet flows but in things like hurricanes will not line up with gph ie. not stay at a single pressure level
-- integrate with globegl or turn it into a globe rather than rectangle
-    - need to disable stretch in this line
-    - // WHEN MOVING TO GLOBE RATHER THAN RECTANGLE, REMOVE COSPHI
-    - float du = (dlon_deg / 360.0) * cosphi;
 - color particles by temperature. this would help with telling what altitude particles are on
 - make shaders not components so moving to next hour animation is better
 - increase resolution of mesh, wind, etc